Skip to content

 transaction

-An ACID transaction on a single root index.
+An ACID transaction on a top-level root, a nested scope, or a subtree.
 Auto-aborts on destruction if not committed.

 class transaction {